 I’m scared y’all.
 In fact, I’m terrified.
-A week from now I’m moving to a country I’ve never visited to live in a city where I have almost no friends.
+A week from now I’m moving to a country I’ve never visited (France, for those who haven’t been following my au pair adventure) to live in a city where I have almost no friends.
 I’m putting my life in two suitcases and leaving the only country I’ve ever known to go on a crazy adventure.
-And although I’m excited, I’m also really afraid.
+And although I’m excited to move abroad and live my expat dream, I’m also really afraid.

-I’m afraid that I won’t make friends and the family I’m working for won’t like me.
-I’m afraid I’ll say something horrible in French and embarrass myself out of the country.
+I’m afraid that I won’t make friends and the family I’m au pairing for won’t like me.
+I’m afraid I’ll say something horrible in French and embarrass myself out of the country, making me a nomad with no home.
 I’m afraid the stylish skinny people will turn up their nose at my frumpy frame and trying too hard outfits.
 I’m scared that I’ll be alone in the city of love.
 I’m scared because I’ve never been out of America, no matter how cool and cultured I try to be.
 I’m scared I’ll lose my friends back home and everything will be different when I return.

 I’m terrified of change.